Request an ear wax removal appointment today.

 Microsuction Ear Wax Removal vs Ear Wax Syringing

-Microsuction ear wax removal is widely considered the most effective and safest way to remove compacted ear wax.
 Here are some of the benefits of microsuction ear wax removal over ear wax syringing:

-- It’s entirely safe, and there’s no risk of infection, which can be caused by squirting water into your ear with a syringe.
+• Reduced infection risk: There is less risk of infection, which can be caused by squirting water into your ear with a syringe.

-- There is no pain, which many patients say they experience when their ears are syringed.
+• Painless: There is no pain, which many patients say they experience when their ears are syringed.

-- The suction used to remove wax is gentle on the ears and doesn’t damage the delicate lining, which can be a risk factor when syringing the ears.
+• It’s gentle: The suction used to remove wax is gentle on the ears and doesn’t damage the delicate lining, which can be a risk factor when syringing the ears.

-- The suction action of microsuction eliminates the risks of the side effects of syringing, including tinnitus, dizziness and wax coming out hours after the procedure.
+• Fewer side effects: The suction action of microsuction eliminates the risks of the side effects of syringing, including tinnitus, dizziness and wax coming out hours after the procedure.

 Which Ear Wax Removal is Best?